ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 **2. It assumes additive effects.** The model says the effect of flipper length is the same for all species - we just shift the intercept for each species.
 In reality, species might differ in their flipper-mass scaling (different slopes).
 This would require **interaction terms**.

-**3. Categorical encoding matters.** We used simple numeric codes for species, but this assumes equal "distances" between categories (Chinstrap is "halfway between" Adelie and Gentoo), which doesn't make biological sense.
-Use one-hot encoding or a proper statistical framework for better results.

-**4. It assumes independent errors.** If you measured the same penguin multiple times, or penguins from the same colony are more similar, you violate the independence assumption.
+**3. It assumes independent errors.** If you measured the same penguin multiple times, or penguins from the same colony are more similar, you violate the independence assumption.
 You'd need mixed-effects models for such data.

-**5. Outliers can have outsized influence.** A single unusual data point can dramatically shift your regression line.
+**4. Outliers can have outsized influence.** A single unusual data point can dramatically shift your regression line.
 Always check for influential observations.

 These limitations bring us to machine learning approaches, which can handle more complexity.